Series of launches

 Unlike many NFT projects, where holders are left wondering “What’s next?” after the launch, the Expressions roadmap is robust and forward-looking.
 Over the next two years, the project team — with major input and direction from community participants – plans the following:

-- The launch of the Expressions open marketplace in September 2023, beginning with the “Origins & Ancestries” drop followed by works from creatives around the world.
+- The launch of the Expressions open marketplace in October 2023, beginning with the “Origins: Genesis” drop followed by works from creatives around the world.

 - The $AMBR token will be initially released as token units, with a Rewards system set up to incentivize creators and collectors to participate in the marketplace.